Impartial Games: A Challenge for Reinforcement Learning: Reinforcement learning for Nim

-The policy network learns from the heuristics $ \boldsymbol\pi(\textbf{a}|s)$ derived from the MCTS, as shown in Formula \ref{eqn:pi_action_selection}.
-The value network learns from the actual game output.
-To probe how policy and value network fits in the targets, we keep track of the training loss for each of them during the training process, and as shown in the Fig. \ref{fig:alpha_value}.
-It is salient that both value and policy network are able to gradually fit in the targets, empowering the agent to be increasingly competitive.
-However, the difficulties for the policy network to digest the heuristic and for the value network to model the expected outcome of the game grow as the board size increases, which is a major problem that impedes the agent to become an expert.
+The policy network learns from the search probabilities $\boldsymbol\pi(\textbf{a}|s)$ derived from the MCTS, as detailed in Formula \ref{eqn:pi_action_selection}.
+The value network learns from the actual game outcomes recorded during self-play.
+To further analyse the learning dynamics of these components, we tracked their respective training losses throughout the process, presented in Figure \ref{fig:alpha_value}.
+It is evident that both policy and value networks can progressively fit their respective targets, which contributes to the agent's increasing competitiveness (as reflected by Elo).
+However, this convergence in loss does not translate into expert-level accuracy.
+The inherent difficulty for the policy network to accurately learn the complex heuristics and for the value network to precisely model expected outcomes intensifies with increasing board size.
+This foundational problem significantly impedes the agent's progression towards true expert-level play.

-The gradually dropping loss of both policy network and network network, coupled with the rising Elo rating of the agents, indicates the agent is learning to become an champion.
-However, the dropping accuracy of the policy and value network as the size of the board grows shows that it is tremendously challenging for the agent to become an expert.
-On 7 heaps nim, the policy and value network could memorize the heuristics from the MCTS and actual outcome at the end of the game.
-But they merely enable the agent to become more competitive in comparison with its ancestors, and cannot guide the MCTS effectively to form a positive improvement loop.
-This illustrate our general finding that on large boards nim, and impartial games in general is a challenge for reinforcement learning algorithms.
+The consistently decreasing training losses of the PV-NN, coupled with the rising Elo ratings of the agents, strongly suggest that the agent is learning to become a 'champion' within its self-play ecosystem.
+However, the concurrent and significant decline in the PV-NN's accuracy as the board size increases underscores a fundamental challenge in achieving 'expert' mastery.
+On 7-heap Nim, the PV-NN appears capable of memorising the heuristics and game outcomes from frequently encountered self-play data.
+Crucially, this rote memorisation is insufficient to provide the robust, generalizable guidance needed by the MCTS to explore the vast state space effectively and form a truly constructive policy improvement loop.
+This highlights a critical disconnect where fitting training data does not equate to learning the underlying mathematical principles of the game.